Please click to view.

-An abscess is an infection characterized by a collection of pus underneath a portion of the skin.
-Bacteria commonly causing abscesses are Staphylococcus aureus and Streptococcus.
+An abscess is an infection characterized by a collection of pus under the skin.
+Bacteria commonly causing abscesses are Staphylococcus aureus (commonly known as “staph”) and Streptococcus (commonly known as “strep”).
 These bacteria enter the skin through any cracks or injury to the skin.
-That area of skin then becomes red, tender, warm, and swollen over days to 1–2 weeks and a fever may develop.
+The area of skin then becomes tender, warm, and swollen over days to 1-2 weeks, and a fever may develop.
 Abscesses can sometimes form if minor superficial skin infections are not treated appropriately and in a timely fashion.
 Most abscesses resolve quickly once appropriately treated.

 Who's At Risk?